Santer-Poos II Government

-The Santer-Poos Ministry II was the government of Luxembourg between 14 July 1989 and 13 July 1994.
+The Santer-Poos II Government was the government of Luxembourg between 14 July 1989 and 13 July 1994.
 It was the second of three led by, and named after, Prime Minister Jacques Santer.
 Throughout the ministry, the Deputy Prime Minister was Jacques Poos.

 It was formed following the general election of 1989.
 It represented a coalition between Santer's Christian Social People's Party (CSV) and Poos' Luxembourg Socialist Workers' Party (LSAP), which had once more been elected the largest and second-largest parties in the legislature.

 Background

 The general election of 18 June 1989 confirmed the existing government coalition in power.
 The CSV received 22 seats, with the LSAP receiving 18.
 This gave the CSV-LSAP government a solid majority in the legislature, amid a divided opposition.
 From then on, 7 parties were represented in the Chamber of Deputies.
 In addition to the traditional parties, the CSV, the LSAP, the Democratic Party, and the Communist Party, there were two Green parties and an Action Committee for Democracy and Pensions Justice.